olin/clubs/README.md

 To contact any club or organization, contact the current Director of Clubs and Organizations, Joe Sutker, at [joe@students.olin.edu](mailto:joe@students.olin.edu).

 ## Clubs and Organizations
-These groups are funded by the Committee for Clubs and Organizations (CCO).
+These groups are funded by the Committee for Clubs and Organizations (CCO) in the 2015-2016 school year.
+- The ACRONYM
 - Adventure Club
 - Aero
+- Art in Action!
 - Art With Heart (AwH)
 - Babson-Olin Catholic Association (BOCA)
 - Badminton Club